tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 python password_user_comparison.py --user-folder <PATH-TO-GDRIVE>/user-study --tv-type samsung
 ```
 The result looks as below.
-The rate should match that of the third paragraph in Section `VI.C`.
+The `phpbb` rate should match that of the third paragraph in Section `VI.C`.
 ```
 phpbb Prior.
 Duplicate Recovery Rate: 42.00000\% (21 / 50)
 rockyou-5gram Prior.
 Duplicate Recovery Rate: 8.00000\% (4 / 50)